Curtis Yarvin: Early life and education

-Curtis Guy Yarvin was born in 1973 to a liberal, secular family.
-According to Yarvin, his father worked for the U.S. government as a diplomat in Nicosia, and his mother was from Westchester County.
-Yarvin's paternal grandparents were both Jewish.
+Curtis Guy Yarvin was born in 1973 to a liberal and secular family.
+According to Yarvin, his father worked for the U.S. government as a diplomat in Nicosia, and his mother was from Westchester County, New York.
+Yarvin's paternal grandparents were Jewish communists and his mother's family were Protestants.
 Throughout his childhood, he was sometimes homeschooled by his mother, and in his education skipped three grades.
 In 1985, he entered Johns Hopkins's longitudinal Study of Mathematically Precocious Youth.
-In 1988, Yarvin graduated from Wilde Lake High School, a public high school in the planned community of Columbia, Maryland, which he had entered as a twelve-year-old sophomore.
+In 1988, Yarvin graduated from Wilde Lake High School in Columbia, Maryland.

 Yarvin spent a pre-college summer at Cornell University, then he attended Brown University, graduating in 1992.
 He was then a graduate student in a computer science PhD program at UC Berkeley before dropping out after a year and a half to join a tech company.
 During the 1990s, Yarvin was influenced by the libertarian tech culture of Silicon Valley.
 Yarvin read right-wing and American conservative works.
 The libertarian University of Tennessee law professor Glenn Reynolds introduced him to writers like Ludwig von Mises and Murray Rothbard.
 The rejection of empiricism by Mises and the Austrian School, who favored instead deduction from first principles, influenced Yarvin's mindset.

 Urbit

 In 2002, Yarvin founded the Urbit computer platform as a decentralized network of personal servers.
 In 2013, he co-founded the San Francisco-based company Tlon Corp to build out Urbit further with funding from Peter Thiel's venture capital arm, the Founders Fund.
-The company is named after the short story, "Tlön, Uqbar, Orbis Tertius", by Jorge Luis Borges.
+Tlon Corp is named after the short story, "Tlön, Uqbar, Orbis Tertius", by Jorge Luis Borges.
 In 2016, Yarvin was invited to present on the functional programming aspects of Urbit at LambdaConf 2016, which resulted in the withdrawal of five speakers, two sub-conferences, and several sponsors due to his controversial views.
 Yarvin left Tlon in January 2019, but retained some intellectual and financial involvement in the development of Urbit.
 He returned to the company in 2024, though without an official title.
 His role was described as a "wartime C.E.O", and his return led to the resignation of several top employees.